bzurkowski/docker-workshops/managing-containers.md

 At some point, we may want to stop some of the containers to temporarily release the system resources (memory, processor) and start other containers, while retaining the ability to restart the stopped ones.

 `docker stop` command enables to stop a container process.
 The memory and processor resources are then released, while the container data is still persisted on the disk.
 Later, it is possible to restart the stopped container process using `docker start` command.
-It starts the container process with a default command or a command initialily specified in `docker run` command.
+It starts the container process with a default command or a command specified initialily in `docker run`.

 List all running containers: